Single-sex education: Effects

 The topic of single-sex education is controversial.
 Advocates argue that it aids student outcomes such as test scores, graduation rates, and solutions to behavioral difficulties.
 Opponents, however, argue that evidence for such effects is inflated or non-existent and instead argue that such segregation can increase sexism and impairs the development of interpersonal skills.

-Advocates of single-sex education believe that there are persistent gender differences in how boys and girls learn and behave in educational settings and that such differences merit educating them separately.
-One version of this argument holds that male-female brain differences favor implementing gender-specific teaching methods, but such claims have not held up to rigorous scrutiny.
-In addition, supporters of single-sex education argue that by segregating the genders, students do not become distracted by the other gender's actions in the classrooms.
+Advocates of single-sex education believe that there are persistent sex differences in how males and females learn and behave in educational settings and that such differences merit educating them separately.
+One version of this argument holds that male-female brain differences favor implementing sex-specific teaching methods, but such claims have not held up to rigorous scrutiny.
+In addition, supporters of single-sex education argue that by segregating sexes, students do not become distracted by another sex's actions in the classrooms.
 Supporters of single-sex education also argue that the culture of coeducational settings causes some students to focus more on socialization, rather than prioritizing academics.
 Single-sex education supporters blame this focus on socialization for causing problems in student participation, attendance levels, and disciplinary problems.

 US 2005 systematic review and 2008 study

-A systematic review published in 2005 covering 2221 studies was commissioned by the United States Department of Education entitled Single-sex versus coeducational schooling: A systematic review.
+A systematic review published in 2005 covering 2221 studies was commissioned by the United States Department of Education entitled Single-Sex Versus Coeducational Schooling: A Systematic Review.
 The review, which had statistical controls for socio-economic status of the students and resources of the schools, etc., found that in the study on the effects of single-sex schooling: